Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

 Cisco Context: A Service Health Checker

-Put it together: scan the management-plane ports you care about across a device list and produce a matrix.
+Put it together: scan the relevant management-plane ports across a device list and produce a matrix.
 Is SSH up on every switch?
 Did someone leave Telnet (23) open where they should not have?
 This answers both.

 import socket